KhronosGroup/KTX-Specification/README.md

 [![Build Status](https://travis-ci.org/KhronosGroup/KTX-Specification.svg?branch=master)](https://travis-ci.org/KhronosGroup/KTX-Specification)

+KTX is a file format that can be used for storing GPU-ready texture data (with cubemaps, mip levels, etc).
+Like DDS but with more features and more formal specification. glTF Compressed Texture Transmission Format (CTTF) uses a subset of KTX Version 2 that restricts some fields in the KTX2 header to make such files suitable for real-time transcoding.

 Click to see the [latest published version](http://github.khronos.org/KTX-Specification/) (it looks much better than the ersatz view provided by GitHub) or run